Skip to main content

 • c2pa-wc provides UI components designed with input from the C2PA UX working group.
 It enables users to get up and running with standard UI patterns quickly and easily in any front-end environment.

-• @contentauth/react-hooks provides a hooks interface for React components to quickly get manifest and thumbnail data in your React app.
+• @contentauth/react provides a hooks interface for React components to quickly get manifest and thumbnail data in your React app.

 To learn how to use these libraries, see the Quick start.

-Additionally, the SDK includes the following supporting packages that are not intended for separate use:
+Additionally, the library includes the following supporting packages that are not intended for separate use:

 • @cai/toolkit contains the WebAssembly module, data binding functions, and related build tools.
 The c2pa package consumes this library under the hood.
 The WebAssembly module handles manifest parsing and validation.